-The cost of hiring new employees can be astronomical.
+And then there’s the other side of the coin: the hiring new employees can be astronomical.
 In fact, Employee Benefit News reports that it costs employers 33% of a worker’s annual salary to hire a replacement when that worker leaves.
 Of course, the employment retention rate varies by industry, but every business is (or should be) incredibly intent on keeping their rock stars.
 If your company is finding this situation challenging, here are ten tips we propose for how to retain employees:

 Just because you’ve brought a new employee on board, the hiring process is not over.
 Ensuring that your employees have a positive, engaging onboarding experience is as important as making sure your recruiting and application processes go well.
 If typical worker tenures are getting shorter and shorter, it’s no longer acceptable to accept one to two years for people to get acclimated to their work environment.
 The onboarding process is your first impression to engage with a new employee.
 You want to put your best foot forward and get them quickly and fully productive.